mattmakai/mattmakai.com/source/content/posts/161225-2016-dev-year-review.rst

 when Michael Kennedy and I started working on
 `the Python for Entrepreneurs video course <https://www.kickstarter.com/projects/mikeckennedy/python-for-entrepreneurs-video-course>`_.

-I will have to take another swing at it again when I am more firmly committed to the project.
+I will have to take another swing at building this programming languages web API again when I am more firmly committed to the project.

 Goal #2 to continue inspiring and equipping developers as a Twilio Developer Evangelist was solid.
 Twilio is a special company completely focused on developers.
 I am just as stoked while entering my fourth year as a Twilion as the day I joined.

+Goal #4 was to release several
-Releasing several `Guide to Deployments book <http://www.deploypython.com/>`_ updates was the third goal.
+`Guide to Deployments book <http://www.deploypython.com/>`_ updates.
 There was significant progress in the book toolchain, creation of the .mobi version and some content updates and tweaks.
 However, I really aim to get out an update each month or every other month at the least.
 In 2017 I need to do better to crank out regular meaty updates and keep the book's instructions fresh.

 Goal #4 to continue building Full Stack Python with daily updates was very successful.
 While I did not deliver updates every single day, I was